Today's entrepreneurial philanthropists seek strategies to make positive social impact and multiply their financial impact.

-Seattle Foundation philanthropists can participate in impact investments through a Community Philanthropy Fund, Family or Personal Foundation or Corporate Foundation, including loan guarantees, loans to a nonprofit organizations or equity investments in a business (subject to qualifying criteria and financial feasibility standards).
+Seattle Foundation philanthropists can participate in impact investments through a Community Philanthropy Fund, Family/Personal Foundation, or Corporate Foundation, including loan guarantees, loans to nonprofit organizations or equity investments in a business (subject to qualifying criteria and financial feasibility standards).
 These investments can be made in for-profit companies working toward positive social and environmental change, and in nonprofit organizations with revenue streams.
-The principal is generally returned (according to the terms of the specific investment) and the income generated is also returned to the philanthropist’s fund, continuing the cycle of social investment.
+The principal is generally returned (according to the terms of the specific investment) and the income generated is also returned to the philanthropist's fund, continuing the cycle of social investment.

 Seattle Foundation has been helping philanthropists make impact investments for more than a decade.
-Our region is flush with entrepreneurs eager to apply private sector financing strategies and discipline to social change, but it can be difficult to know which impact investment opportunities are the best bets in terms of outcomes.
+Our region is flush with entrepreneurs eager to apply private sector financing strategies and discipline to social change, but it can be difficult to know which impact investments deliver the best outcomes.
 Seattle Foundation’s team relies on years of expertise and in-depth community knowledge to help philanthropists make investment decisions that meet both their financial and community impact goals.

 Philanthropists with a Community Philanthropy Fund can invest in one of Seattle Foundation’s current offerings, which are generated by our team and designed to support one of our investment priorities.
 If you have a Family Foundation, you can both participate in our current offerings as well as propose an impact investment in a company or nonprofit organization that you identify (subject to qualifying criteria and minimums, board approval and due diligence).
 This is a great way to mobilize multiple philanthropists to support a project or organization of common interest.
 For most impact investments, the minimum per philanthropists’ fund is $25,000.
 The overall investment must meet a minimum of $100,000 and a term of three years or longer.